This post may contain affiliate links. See my disclosure for more information.

 How long will we continue to sexualize young girls before we realize that it is not ’empowering’?

-We’re creating a culture that tells girls that they can and should dress as provocatively, talk as explicitly, and behave as flirtatiously as they can.
+We’re creating a culture that tells young girls that they can and should dress as provocatively, talk as explicitly, and behave as flirtatiously as they can.
 And in return for this, they should expect men to respond with attention when they want it and stop at their command.

 As strongly as I can say it…hear this: sexual assault is always wrong.
 Rape is always wrong.
 A man is always responsible when he forces sex upon a woman who says no. Always.

-But can I tell you a story?
 When my boys were young, my youngest would pick and prod at his older brother until he got a reaction.
 One of those times, big brother punched him and gave him a bloody nose.
-In disciplining them, we told my eldest that he was wrong for punching his brother.
-We told him that he is responsible for his actions no matter what someone else does to provoke him.

 Then we turned to little brother and said that if he pestered people constantly, he should expect them to react eventually.
 We told him that he is responsible for the consequences of his actions.
 “You can choose to keep picking, prodding, and poking with your words…but then you should expect to get punched in the nose.”